Echo (Marvel Comics): Phoenix Song: Echo - 2021

 According to Diamond Comic Distributors, Phoenix Song: Echo #1 was the 59th best selling comic book in October 2021.

 Dustin Hilland of Comic Book Resources called Phoenix Song: Echo #1 an "enthralling first issue that sets the stage for a thrilling and complex new series," stating, "Phoenix Song: Echo #1 introduces several sources of tension in Echo's life and hints at the beginnings of a few different confrontations of epic proportions.
 But this comic's strength lies in the intimidating and fascinating character that Roanhorse and Maresca are developing in Echo.
 Her struggle to maintain her identity while harnessing the power of the Phoenix Force seems to be propelling this series into new and exciting directions."
 Matthew Aguilar of ComicBook.com gave Phoenix Song: Echo #1 a grade of 3.5 out of 5, writing, "If Phoenix Song: Echo continues the momentum of this issue's second half and delivers on the promise it holds, we could have an amazing series on our hands.
 If it stays at the surface, it could still be enjoyable, but it won't come near to what it could be.
 Here's hoping the former is true because all of the elements are here for Phoenix Song: Echo to be something truly special."

 Other versions

 Daredevil: End of Days

-An alternate universe variant of Maya Lopez from Earth-12121 appears in Daredevil: End of Days.
+An alternate universe version of Maya Lopez from Earth-12121 appears in Daredevil: End of Days.
 This version became a college professor after leaving the Avengers.

 Heroes Reborn

-An alternate universe variant of Maya Lopez appears in Heroes Reborn.
+An alternate universe version of Maya Lopez appears in Heroes Reborn.
 This version was empowered by the Phoenix Force and imprisoned in Ravencroft before Blade and Captain America break her out to help them restore reality.